DHTMLX/docs-spreadsheet/docs/working_with_sheets.md

 {{note To learn how to interact with multiple sheets via the user interface, check our [User Guide](work_with_sheets.md). }}

 Starting from v6.0, sheet management is handled by the **Sheet Manager** module, accessible via the `spreadsheet.sheets` property.
-The dedicated [Sheet Manager API](api/overview/sheetmanager_overview.md) replaces the sheet-related methods that were previously available directly on the `ISpreadsheet` instance.
+The dedicated [Sheet Manager API](api/overview/sheetmanager_overview.md) replaces the sheet-related methods that were previously available directly on the Spreadsheet instance.

 ## Loading multiple sheets